 Several papers have investigated the impact of migration or other population shocks on New Zealand house prices at a national and regional level.
 Coleman and Landon-Lane (2007) use a structural vector autoregression model to estimate the relationship between migration flows, new home building, and house prices over the 1962-2006 period.
 They find that a net immigration inflow equal to one percent of the population is associated with an 8-12% increase in real house prices after a year.
-McDonald (2013) updates this analysis using data for the 1990-2012 period, finding that a net inflow of migrants equal to one percent of the population is associated for every six migrants.
+McDonald (2013) updates this analysis using data for the 1990-2012 period, finding that a net inflow of migrants equal to one percent of the population is followed by a 7% increase in real house prices, and an additional 1 home consented for every six migrants.